leeec1993/streaming-etl-prereq/README.md

 </div>

-1. Once the connector is up and running check that you see the new colelctions within your MongoDB Atlas database with dummy data populated
+1. Once the connector is up and running check that you see the new collections within your MongoDB Atlas database with dummy data populated

 ***